open-atmos/PyMPDATA/README.md

 MPyDATA design features
   a **custom-built multi-dimensional Arakawa-C grid layer** allowing to concisely represent multi-dimensional stencil operations.
-The grid layer is built on top of NumPy's ndarrays using Numba's @njit functionality and has been carefully profiled for performance.
+The grid layer is built on top of NumPy's ndarrays (using "C" ordering) using Numba's @njit functionality for high-performance array traversals.
 It enables one to code once for multiple dimensions, and automatically handles (and hides from the user) any halo-filling logic related with boundary conditions.